21Lalit/Powershell-Scripting/README.md

 This repository is home to my personal projects in **PowerShell scripting**, showcasing:

 - **File Integrity Checkers**: Tools to monitor and ensure the security of file systems.
-- **Forensic Utilities**: Automate evidence collection, analysis, and reporting.
-- **System Diagnostics Tools**: Scripts for quick and effective troubleshooting.
+- **User Log Activities Tracker**: Scripts to log and analyze user activity for auditing and monitoring purposes.

 Each project is designed with a focus on **cybersecurity** and **digital forensics**, aiming to bridge the gap between theoretical knowledge and real-world application.